 “I was going to buy a flat in Dalston, but when we looked round there was this man next door who was wearing a vest and…well, anyway, it doesn’t matter…”

 We carry on driving through the Isle of Grain.
-An empty, bastard land.
+An empty land.
 A good place for a murder.
 We pass industrial zones, locked down with tight security details.
-Metal barriers.
-Signs warning no photography allowed.
+Metal barriers, signs warning no photography allowed.
 Men watching closely from security huts.
 We park the car and trudge through boggy salt marshes to where the Thames sits, wide and open.
 We stand on these flood plains, where the London Stone, marks the end of any claim of London on the river, and the start of the sea.
 And we look out over to the lights of Southend coming over the water, from the other side, Essex, through the gloom.

 “We’ve all headed south,” he tells me.
 “Your great-grandfather left Inverness to take up work in Culzean Castle.
-My father was born in Liverpool and then travelled down to London for his job.
+My father, your grandfather, was born in Liverpool and then travelled down to London for his job.
 I grew up in Sussex…”

 “And then I moved to France.
 And you, you I hear, have moved to Greece?
 You see: always heading south…”